 To provide students the opportunity to address some of the biggest problems facing the country and the world and, through their work, to make a lasting impact on public policy.

-Thomas was a third-year undergraduate student in the College of Arts and Sciences, studying History and Foreign Affairs, when he completed his internship.
+Derek Yang was a rising third-year undergraduate in the College of Arts and Sciences, studying Foreign Affairs & Economics (with a minor in Chinese), when he completed this internship.

 In 2020, the University of Virginia’s Center for Politics, the Weldon Cooper Center/Sorensen Institute, the Miller Center, the Democracy Initiative, the Batten School, and the Career Center worked together to create the 22nd Century Scholars program, a five-week virtual internship for approximately 60 student interns.
 The program is so named because these scholars will make a lasting impact on public policy that extends into the 22nd century.
 The 2021 program was funded by the Jefferson Trust.

 - The internship is five weeks long and in 2021 ran from July 1-August 6.